Transfer Student Application Information

 - Communication Disorders – A minimum GPA of 3.0.

 - Psychology – A minimum GPA of 2.75, a “C” or better in General Psychology and completion of a SUNY General Education mathematics course.

-- Mathematics – A minimum GPA of 2.75 and completion of Calculus I with a grade of "B-" or better and be enrolled in Calculus II.
+- Mathematics – A minimum GPA of 2.75 and grade of "B-" or better in Calculus I or a grade of "B-" or better in Calculus II.

 SUNY New Paltz reserves the right to change admission criteria for specific majors without notice.

 - Spring enrollment - December 1